inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 - `There are Large Amounts of Data` Spark is suitable for processing large volumes of data efficiently due to its distributed computing capabilities.
 - `Complex Transformations are Needed` Spark supports SQL as well as Java, Scala, Python, and R. These other languages are well-suited for handling complex transformations, implementing unit tests, training and applying machine learning models, etc.

-Note: If the job can be expressed solely in SQL, then it's recommended to use a more light weight tool such as Presto or Athena.
-Alternatively, you could also utilize these tools to handle for SQL preprocessing and then pass the data to Spark for more complex transformations.
+_Note: If the job can be expressed solely in SQL, then it's recommended to use a more light weight tool such as Presto or Athena.
+Alternatively, you could also utilize these tools to handle for SQL preprocessing and then pass the data to Spark for more complex transformations. _
 <br>
 <br>

-#### APACHE SPARK ARCHITECTURE
+#### SPARK ARCHITECTURE
 <div align="center">
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/bca3c2f0-ba69-4c40-9fa4-c0bd1d1784ce" width = "600" height="auto">